 WebSocket

-WebSocket is a communications protocol that supports bidirectional communication over a single TCP connection.
-It is designed to work over HTTP ports 80 and 443, making it compatible with infrastructure including HTTP proxies and intermediaries.
+WebSocket is a communications protocol providing full-duplex, bidirectional communication over a single TCP connection.
+The protocol operates over HTTP ports 80 and 443, maintaining compatibility with existing HTTP infrastructure including proxies and intermediaries.

 Usage